 - Accounts payable column: The amount by which a supplier’s account is debited is written in this column.

-Posting entries from cash disbursements journal to ledger account
+Posting cash disbursements journal to ledger accounts

 The cash disbursements journal is posted to ledger accounts as follows: